TSGM

 • max_time (int) – Maximum time value for the samples.

-• covar_func (Callable, optional) – Covariance function to use.
+• covar_func (Callable or None, optional) – Covariance function to use.
 Defaults to _exponential_quadratic.

 Returns: